Our Catering Facilities

 Here at St Wilfrid’s we have full traceability of all our meat through our supplier, ‘Hoffman’s butchers’ who obtains all his meat fresh from Skipton and Otley markets.
 Our chicken and pork has the ‘Freedom Food Mark’ and is also supplied by Hoffman’s.
 Our bread is supplied by Hinnit’s of Ackworth and our fish is MSC certified.
 We try to use fresh seasonal vegetables which are supplied daily.
 We do not use processed foods and all our menus are made from fresh ingredients on a daily basis.

-We have great feedback about how good our food tastes from both staff and students; they appreciate our food which is cooked from raw ingredients on a daily basis.
-Babs and her team are always innovative providing exciting and delicious menu choices.
-This could be seen as a challenging task given the size of our school, with nearly 1800 students and 250 staff, there is always something special going on.
-Every year, we have International Week, when 120 students come from all parts of Europe, China, America visit us and our catering reflects their tastes and cultures for us all to experience.
-Obviously St George, Patrick and David are celebrated along with many other celebrations of food styles and cultures.
+We have great feedback about how good our food tastes from both staff and students.
+They appreciate our food which is cooked from raw ingredients on a daily basis.
+Babs and her team are always innovative providing exciting and delicious new menu choices.
+This could be seen as a challenging task given the size of our school, with almost 1550 students and 207 staff members, there is always something special going on.
+St George, St Patrick and St David days are celebrated along with many other celebrations of food styles and cultures.

 What is a Cashless System?